Gab0/straintables/README.md

 # Setup

-### Download scripts and install Python Requirements
+### Download and install the python module

 1. Clone this repository.

+2. Enter the directory on the cmd, and run:

+`$python setup.py install`

 2. Install python dependencies: